ashinw/house-prj-pub/lower-level/Lower-Level-requirements.md

 Table LL1: Layout comparison

-Table LL1 outlines the two views side by side highlighting that all of the structural changes to walls are mostly on the west side of the house (refer to sections between: D, F, H, I,  J & K).
+Table LL1 outlines the two views side by side highlighting that all of the structural changes to walls are mostly on the west side of the house (refer to sections between: A, D, F, H, I, J & K).

-I have deliberately tried to reduce the number of structural changes in order to reduce the overrall costs.

-Note, that a stair case has also been modeled to ensure that Tim/Andre's quote accounts for this structural change too.

 Use the following diagrams in Table LL2 (see below) to get an overall visualisation of the floor plan in sections outlined.